Exclusion process with slow boundary: Notation and main results

 \begin{prop} The sequence of probabilities $ \{ \QQ_{N}\}_{N \in \NN} $ converges weakly to $ \QQ_{*} $, when $ N \rightarrow +\infty $. \end{prop}

-The proof of this result is divided in three main steps.
-In the next section we prove that the sequence $ \{ \QQ_{N}\}_{N \in \NN} $ is tight.
-In Section \ref{s6} the limit points are characterized as probabilities concentrated on Lebesgue absolutely continuous measures with densities $ \rho_{t}(u) $, which are weak solutions of the corresponding PDE.
-The last step is to verify the uniqueness of the weak solution of the three possible PDEs.
-This is done in Section \ref{s7}.
+Observe that Theorem \ref{t2} is a corollary of the proposition above.
+The proof of this proposition is divided into three steps.
+In Section \ref{s4}, we prove that the sequence $ \{ \QQ_{N}\}_{N \in \NN} $ is tight.
+In Section \ref{s6}, we prove that the limit points are absolutely continuous and the (Lebesgue) densities $ \rho_{t} $ are weak solutions of the corresponding hydrodynamic equation.
+In Section \ref{s7}, we prove uniqueness of weak solutions for each PDE.